timolly2202/41013-Lab-Assignment-2/README.md

 - [ ] Model the CR3 robot. (for now, not bothering with ply models until later on)
 - [x] Functions for moving the magician
 - [x] Gui with teach function, and moveing the end effector to a specific point.
+- [x] Create rubbish classes to hold can and bottle models
 - [ ] Depth sensor for environment and collidable objects
 - [ ] detecting object in the environment that can be picked up (can or bottle)
 - [ ] Sorting methods - metal detectors, magnets, etc.